Roof Maintenance Advice And Tips For Homeowners

 - Remember putting off maintenance can void the warranty on your current roof so by all means if you know of any leaks in your roof take care of them now

 Don’t Forget About Trees

-Billy Stavridis is a writer for Gustan Cho Associates Mortgage And Real Estate Information Center and a forum moderator for Lending Network USA , the fastest growing real estate and mortgage online forum.
+Massimo is also an associate moderator for Mortgage Portal the fastest growing real estate and mortgage online forum.
 Billy Stavridis is a former client of Gustan Cho and his passion is to help people.
 Billy Stavridis realizes the importance of helping home buyers who cannot qualify for a home loan by banks and other mortgage companies that have mortgage lender overlays and that is why he joined Gustan Cho and his team of mortgage loan officer who are known for not having lender overlays on mortgage loan programs.
 We are looking forward to the blogs that Billy Stavridis will be publishing in the coming days and weeks.
 Stay Tuned!!!!!